Trey Mancini Player Props: Cubs vs. Angels

 Trey Mancini At The Plate

-- Mancini has five doubles, four home runs and 16 walks while hitting .241.
+- Mancini is batting .241 with five doubles, four home runs and 16 walks.

-- Mancini has picked up a hit in 57.1% of his 49 games this season, with more than one hit in 18.4% of those games.
+- Mancini has picked up a hit in 57.1% of his 49 games this year, with more than one hit in 18.4% of those games.

-- He has hit a long ball in 8.2% of his games this year, and 2.2% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.